Kill the Messenger (Justified): Critical reviews

 Alan Sepinwall of HitFix wrote, "'Kill the Messenger' was as long as last week's 'Shot All to Hell' and had zero fatalities, but it was a much more satisfying, cohesive episode overall."
 James Quealley of The Star-Ledger wrote, "'Kill The Messenger' is a solid enough episode, certainly above the normal grade for a crime drama these days.
 But it comes in the wake of one of this series' best episodes, and it focuses largely on a set of villains who pale in comparison to the rest of Justified's rather impressive rogues gallery."

 Joe Reid of Vulture gave the episode a 3 star rating out of 5 and wrote, "Is there a contest in the Justified writers' room to see who can pack the most plot into an episode?
 Season five makes it seem as though there is; it's just one damn thing after another after another, the upside of which is there's never a dull moment; the downside being that it sometimes feels like motion for motion's sake."
 Holly Anderson of Grantland wrote, "The climax action of 'Shot All to Hell' takes place offscreen, but you can hazard a guess that's probably close to right."

 Dan Forcella of TV Fanatic gave the episode a 4 star rating out of 5 and wrote, "Again, 'Kill the Messenger' wasn't the best episode of the season on its own, but it sure continues a strong early run, and I wouldn't be surprised if this wasn't the perfect setup hour for the next stage of the game."
-Jack McKinney of Paste gave the episode a 8.9 out of 10 and wrote, "I do not approach this show without sympathy.
+Jack McKinney of Paste gave the episode an 8.9 out of 10 and wrote, "I do not approach this show without sympathy.
 Outside of police procedurals and westerns, it is hard for any show to sustain itself for more than a few seasons.
 Once you attach a high expectation of quality, the level of difficulty ramps up so quickly that it is easy to understand some trial and error coupled with a need to try new things.
 I am, of course, talking about Darryl Crowe Jr."